-Stanford University GSB MBA Program Overview
+Stanford University GSB Program Overview

 With its proximity to Silicon Valley, Stanford Graduate School of Business prides itself on having a culture of innovation and collaboration, as well as attracting cutting-edge faculty and speakers.
 This emphasis on challenging the status quo pushes students to take risks and experiment with new ideas.